+For those of you who like to write songs where the lyrics rhyme, here’s a term you should be familiar with.
+‘Rhyme scheme’ refers to where the rhyming words occur in a verse or a chorus.
 Rhyme schemes are simply the pattern of rhymes within a stanza.
 The rhyme pattern in each verse should match other following verses in the song, but this pattern does not have to be the same in the chorus or bridge and is usually best to be different than the verses.
 Songs do not have to rhyme, but the vast majority of successful songs do rhyme.

-What does a car ride, a wedding ceremony and any great party have in common?
+What do a car ride, a wedding ceremony and any great party have in common?
 Many things probably, but one thing they have in common for sure is songs.
 Think about it.
 So many of our daily activities and our special events include special songs.

 Whether you are a teenager or are well into your golden years, it is never too late to explore your creative side, especially if you are interested in music.
 Songwriting is an excellent way to express your thoughts and feelings and to communicate them to your friends and family, even if you have no aspirations of musical fame or fortune.
 If you are interested in selling or performing your songs, however, you should be aware that it is a hard road and that very few songwriters

 When you love doing something there is motivation to become better at that activity.
 Songwriting is no exception.
 Most dedicated songwriters want to become better songwriters.
 When you approach songwriting with the attitude of getting more knowledge and skills the result will be quality songs.

 There are several different elements in songwriting.
 There is lyric aspect and the musical aspect.
 The big chicken and egg controversy amongst songwriters is which way to start a song.
 There are those who start with lyrics and those that begin with music.
 I guess it depends on the individual on what element to start.